 What else would you wear?
-I always wear tights because I hate leggings but I imagine leggings would be even warmer.posted almost 2 years ago
+I always wear tights because I hate leggings but I imagine leggings would be even warmer.posted about 2 years ago

 It never snows where I live—in fact, it barely rains—so I never feel cold when I wear tights.